 But I’m not thinking of the Packers or contemplating a shortage in soft two ply paper.
 I’m thinking beer.

 And as Ahnapee’s Suamico location breaks the mold for brewery locations, I’m very interested to see what this particular destination is brewing up.
-You see, I’m used to visiting breweries set in a trendy throwback downtown ambiance.
-Or maybe said brewery is going with that industrial vibe in a stylish building set in the heart of the city.
+You see, I’m used to visiting breweries prominently situated in a downtown setting.
 I’m not accustomed to a place on a frontage road just off a busy highway.
 It seems that’s where the money bleeding corporate staples usually hangout.
-You know, the Subway’s, McDonalds, Kwick Trips and whatever other US business that can take advantage of Passersby’s craving eat, drink or entertainment.
+You know, the Subway’s, McDonalds, Kwick Trips and whatever other US business that can take advantage of desperate motorists.
 In short, this just doesn’t feel like an Ideal place for a craft brewery or tap room.

-When a table opens, an older gentleman leads us into a pretty sizable taproom, or house, as it has more than one room, and presents our table.
-We sit in the fresh side room, with no bar present, and ogle the giant Ahnapee Brewing sign.
+When a table opens, an older gentleman leads us into a pretty sizable taproom, and presents our table.
+We sit in the fresh side room, with no bar present, and checkout the giant Ahnapee Brewing sign.
 We also scan the QR code at the table for their extensive beer list.
 There’s also a list of nearby eateries and snacks.
 While at the bar, if you notify your server, you can order from a restaurant and have it delivered to your table.

 As far as the ambiance is concerned, its not horrible.
 But there’s no real wow factor and it lacks that personal touch, at least from what I see.
 Outdoors, authentic oak kegs serve as tables, however, there really isn’t a patio per say-just a spot on the lot.
 We order two beers and I believe we paid six bucks a piece; standard going rate.